Considering a Career Change: Coffee, Coding, and CDLs

 Despite my love for coffee, and for the environment created by coffee shops, I knew precious little about what goes into making coffee.
 I got to spend a few hours in front of an espresso machine and marvel at the combination of science and art that goes into making a quality drink.
 It is both a matter of learning recipes and developing skills.
 Drinks need to be made to standard, and delivered on time.
 There is far more happening on the other side of the counter than I would have guessed.

-Entry level positions are exactly that, entry level.
+Entry-level positions are exactly that, entry-level.
 However, this company has earned its reputation as a place that takes care of employees.
-The manager I met with described his role has helping his employees down whatever path they choose.
+The manager I met with described his role has helped his employees down whatever path they choose.
 If they are working here for a time before moving on to something else, he wants to help prepare them for that.
 If they want to pursue a career with the company, he wants to prepare them for that.
 I really appreciated that mentality.

 Its about the coffee, and far more than the coffee